buxtronix/am43/README.md

 - ESP-32  --> v1.0.6 (https://github.com/espressif/arduino-esp32)
 - NimBLE-Arduino --> v1.2.0 (https://github.com/h2zero/NimBLE-Arduino)

+### OnDemand Mode

+This mode works with on demand connections to AM43 devices, so when receives a command, it's start on demand connection to device, send the command requested and wait 60 seconds before disconnect from devices.

+To enable this mode, edit the config.h file and uncomment the line ``#define AM43_ONDEMAND``

+Is strongly recommended, to reduce the update interval from 5000 to 20000, to have enough time to get all devices updates (battery/light/position).
+To change this, edit the AM43Client.h file and modify line from ``#define AM43_UPDATE_INTERVAL 30000`` to ``#define AM43_UPDATE_INTERVAL 5000``.

 ### Installation with NimBLE

 As of Version 0.5.0, the library uses the [NimBLE bluetooth stack](https://github.com/h2zero/NimBLE-Arduino/),